 Prime Minister from 7 October 1941 to 5 July 1945

-Although once a newspaper editor, John Curtin was much more interested in politics than journalism.
-He became Prime Minister in late 1941, just before the war in the Pacific started.
+A former newspaper editor, John Curtin was best known for his foray into politics, where he established a career.
+He became Prime Minister in late 1941, just before the beginnings of war in the Pacific theatre.

 Curtin intensified the war effort, brought some Australian troops back from the Middle East to defend Australia, and convinced Australians to support an enduring defence alliance with the USA.